josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🪬_Radicalisation_Extremism/🔊_voice_as_recruitment_channel.md

 # 🔊 Voice as Recruitment Channel
 **First created:** 2025-09-12  |  **Last updated:** 2025-10-04
-*On how podcasts, livestreams, and cloned voices transmit extremist worldviews faster and deeper than text*
+*On how podcasts, livestreams, and cloned voices transmit extremist worldviews faster and deeper than text.*

 ---